 From 2010 the 3DLES Edugrid is active.
 This grid runs on OpenSimulator software and is a showcase for all eductional projects that 3DLES has been working on over the past years.
 The island of the Niflar project and the TILA project can be found there, but also the prize winning Chatterdale and Parolay can be visited.
 This grid is used for presentations and lecturing, anyone can visit.

-For the University of Alcala de Henares in Spain (2012) he did research on data gathering and practical use of Non Player Characters as teachers in an OpenSimulator language environment.
+For the University of Alcala de Henares in Spain (2012) he worked on data gathering and practical use of Non Player Characters as teachers in an OpenSimulator language environment.

 From January 2013 until the end of 2015 he was consortium partner in the European TILA project, investigating the use of OpenSimulator and Big Blue Button as tools for telecollaboration between schools in different countries in Europe.